« Previous step: Phase 2

 “POPIA Disclaimer: You understand and agree that all information provided, whether personal or otherwise, may be used and processed by the owner of this questionnaire.
 Your data will be anonymised and will only be used for the purposed of my research project.”

-Create a sub-heading: “Biographical questions”.
+Create a sub-heading: “Biographical Questions”.
 This set of questions gathers information about the respondent.
-Include a minimum of 4 questions:
+You can collect Surnames and Names, but be sure to make it clear that this information is optional as many respondents will prefer to remain anonymous.
+Include a minimum of 4 questions such as:

 - Employment status

 The Grade 10 Learner Guide includes a set of questions for the questionnaire which can be used as-is.

 Create a second sub-heading: “Topic questions”.
 Under the heading start an automatically numbered list:

 - You need a minimum of 5 questions:

 - 4 closed questions,

 - of which only one is a Yes/No option,

 - two of which must have at least 3, but preferably more options, and